 No waste necessary: There are a few great ways to utilize broccoli stems in your cooking instead of throwing them away.
-The best way, especially on a cold winter night?
+Utilizing the “throwaway” pieces of your vegetables means you’ll have less compost to deal with, as well as unique flavors to play with.
+The best way, especially on a cold night?
 Make soup, of course.

-Curry works wonderfully well with broccoli – the Eastern spice adding a little extra warmth; that special something to a Midwestern classic.
-This recipe has just the right amount of heat, and still maintains a rich creamy tartness from the yogurt, and a warm heartiness that will satisfy any Minnesota appetite.
+Curry works wonderfully well with broccoli – the Eastern spice adds a extra warmth, and a little something special to a wholesome Midwestern classic.
+This recipe has just the right amount of heat, and still maintains a rich creamy tartness from the yogurt, and a warm heartiness that will satisfy your Minnesota appetite.

 Curried Broccoli Soup, yield: 2 quarts